.intersection()

 set.intersection(set1, set2, ..., setN)

-In the following example, a set of mutual_friends
+In this example, a set of mutual_friends

 is created with the .intersection()